tirami/udadisi-rss/README.md

 Following that you will need to install the NLTK stopwords corpus using the NTLK downloader.
 Follow the instructions [here](http://www.nltk.org/data.html) to find out how to install corpora.

-The miner is then running by executing runserver.py using Python.
+The miner is then running by executing application.py using Python.

-`python application`
+`python application.py`

 ## Usage
 The miner is designed to be managed via the admin interface of the Udadisi engine.
 It exposes the following API endpoints.